AlexsLemonade/OpenScPCA-analysis/docs/software-platforms/aws/working-with-s3-buckets.md

 This script syncs the contents of a given analysis module's `results` and `plots` directories from your computer to S3.
 It does not also sync S3 contents back to your computer.
+All results that you sync to S3 are also organized by module.

 For this script to work, you need to be [logged into the AWS account profile you use for contributing to OpenScPCA](../../technical-setup/environment-setup/configure-aws-cli.md#logging-in-to-a-new-session).